-Quality of life rarely found in one location: endless opportunities for outdoor recreation, arts, and culturea great place to raise kids and a profound sense of community.
+Quality of life rarely found in one location: endless opportunities for outdoor recreation, arts, and culture-a great place to raise kids and a profound sense of community.

 The City of Homer was established as a first class municipality in March 1964.
-Named for Homer Pennock, a con man who arrived in 1896 and lured others to the Homer area with promises of gold, today genuine treasures attract people to live and work in Homer.
+Named for Homer Pennock, a con man who arrived in 1896 and lured others to the Homer area with promises of gold, today, genuine treasures attract people to live and work in Homer.

-The southernmost town on the state's highway system, four hours south of Anchorage on the southern tip of the Kenai Peninsula, Homer is variously described as "where the land ends and the sea begins," "the comic hamlet by the sea," an arts community, and a fishing community.
+Homer is the southernmost town on the state's highway system, four hours south of Anchorage on the southern tip of the Kenai Peninsula.
+It is often described as "where the land ends and the sea begins," "the cosmic hamlet by the sea," an arts community, and a fishing community.
 Each description captures a part of Homer's enduring character: creative, rich in maritime and homesteading traditions, committed to the environment, engaged and independent.

-Common to every description is an acknowledgment that Homer is situated in one of the most beautiful places in the world, with spectacular views of Kachemak Bay, the Kenai Mountains, and several volcanic peaks across Cook Inlet including Mt.
+Common to every description is an acknowledgment that Homer is situated in one of the most beautiful places in the world, with spectacular views of Kachemak Bay, the Kenai Mountains and several volcanic peaks across Cook Inlet including Mt.
 Augustine, Mt.
-Iliamna, and Mt.
+Iliamna and Mt.
 Redoubt reaching to over 10,000 feet.

 Homer is also famous for the Homer Spit, a 4.5 mile natural finger of land extending into Kachemak Bay.
 Accommodating Homer's port facilities and small boat harbor, it is a vital component of the local economy supporting both the marine trades industry and commercial fishing.
-Homer lands more halibut than any other port in the world, earning Homer yet another title, "Halibut Capital of the World."
+Homer is one of the top ports for halibut landings, earning Homer yet another title, "Halibut Capital of the World."